Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Results on one-dimensional path integrals

 There are an infinite number of critical points given by the equation

 and an arbitrary number of them can be calculated numerically (e.g. with Newton-Raphson iteration).
 The action is also singular at

 with $n\in\mathbb{Z}$.
 At these points the integrand vanishes.
-The thimbles and dual thimbles, the fixed flow-time and optimized contours of the one-site Hubbard model are shown in Fig. \ref{fig:Hubbard} (left).
+The thimbles and dual thimbles, the fixed flow time and optimized contours of the one-site Hubbard model are shown in Fig. \ref{fig:Hubbard} (left).
 The average sign $\sigma$ along the flow, on the thimbles, and on the sign optimized contour is presented in Fig. \ref{fig:Hubbard} (right).

 With the critical points $z_\mathrm{c}$ at hand, one can integrate the downward flow equation of Eq. \eqref{eq:flow_equation} backward (or the upward equation forward), setting out from each critical point $z_\mathrm{c}$, to build up the thimbles (black solid lines in Fig. \ref{fig:Hubbard} (left)).
 There will be an infinite number of thimbles, but typically (with a reasonable choice of parameters, for us $U=10.0$ and $\mu=0.0$) only a few will have a meaningful contribution.
-This is due to that moving away from $\mathrm{Re}z=0$ the Gaussian part of the integrand exponentially suppresses the more distant thimbles.
-The upward flow will tend towards the singular points $z_\mathrm{s}$, and the thimbles are going to be separated by them.
-The dual thimbles (black dotted lines in Fig. \ref{fig:Hubbard} (left)) were also calculated, and all of them intersect with the real line.
+This is because moving away from $\mathrm{Re}z=0$ the Gaussian part of the integrand exponentially suppresses the more distant thimbles.
+The upward flow will tend toward the singular points $z_\mathrm{s}$, and the thimbles are going to be separated by them.
+The dual thimbles [black dotted lines in Fig. \ref{fig:Hubbard} (left)] were also calculated, and all of them intersect with the real line.
 For the integration of the differential equations an adaptive Runge-Kutta-Fehlberg solver was used.
 The average sign $\sigma$ was calculated from the ratio of full-to-phase-quenched partition functions, as both can be calculated precisely in this setup.